YouTube would be testing new gaming platform for mobile and PC, according to newspaper - How smart Technology changing lives

 Playables could be a way to attract users with casual and “viral” games — as an example, in the style of angry Birds — and easy to generate content for the platform.

-Google has not publicly commented on Playables, so there’s no word on how the company will be able to cash in on the new business.
+Google has not publicly commented on Playables, so information on how the company will be able to cash in on the new business is still scarce.
 In addition, there is still no certainty that the service will have cloud processing (like Google Stadia) or will depend entirely on the hardware of users’ devices.

 Do you think this service could be a success?
 Comment your opinion below!